 World Series Game Seven, Octtober 16, 1962 | New York Yankees vs. San Francisco Giants at Candlestick Park in San Francisco

-This was the first World Series played in Northern California, with the Giants hosting in Candlestick Park along the San Francisco Bay.
+The 1962 Fall Classic was the first World Series played in Northern California, with the Giants hosting in Candlestick Park.
 Despite having Willie Mays, Willie McCovey, and Orlando Cepeda in their lineup, the Giants were underdogs to the Yankees.
-Mickey Mantle, Roger Maris, and Bill Skowron brought the power for the Bombers, who were playing in their third straight Series.
+Mickey Mantle, Roger Maris, and Moose Skowron brought the power for the Bombers, who were playing in their third straight Series.